How HR Certifications Can Help You Grow In Your Career

 According to Payscale’s 2018 report, “HR Certifications: How They Impact Pay and Career Trajectory,” there are definitive benefits for both career development and salaries for HR professionals, but it’s important to understand which certification is best for your industry, role, and where you’d like your career to go.

-What we really want to take a look at is human resources positions by industry, their job descriptions and the required certifications, geographic location, and the prevalence of these requirements in job postings.
+The positions in human resources per industry, their job descriptions and the qualifications needed, the locations of these positions, and the frequency with which these needs appear in job advertisements are what we actually want to look at.
 For example, a quick search on LinkedIn for all job postings in the U.S. (September 14, 2019) returned the following results for these certifications:

 Overall, Payscale found that higher level HR professionals are more likely to have an HR certificate.
 While only 13.2 percent of HR administrators have at least one credential, 35.5 percent of HR managers are certified and 51.1 percent of Vice Presidents of HR are certified.